ElhanM/instagram-clone/README.md

 # Instagram clone

-## Fullstack web app made using the MERN stack along with Material UI
+## Fullstack small scale web app made using the MERN stack along with Material UI

 ### Frontend is hosted with netlify and backend with heroku